Customer service is the new cornerstone of competition among brands which can also help a company differentiate itself from its competitors.

 This means, companies already know the importance of proactive customer service and are striving to provide a superior customer service experience, making it more crucial for your company to provide proactive customer service to your customers.
 But if you’re a small-medium company, then it might be difficult for you to set up an in-house outbound call center.
 In such a scenario, you can delegate your customer service to another specialized company for a few hundred dollars.

-While a good proportion of companies provide proactive customer service to their customers, a large proportion of consumers also want to be contacted proactively by the companies.
+While a good proportion of companies proactively provide customer service to their customers, a significant number of consumers also desire companies to proactively contact them.

 Finding 2 – 83% of consumers want companies to contact them proactively to provide customer service.